1300 799 943 Enquire Now

 As you navigate the process of spec’ing out a service truck for Western Australian standards, it’s essential to partner with a trusted manufacturer like Shermac.
 With our ISO9001:2015 quality assurance certification, you can rest assured that our vehicles meet the highest standards of quality, reliability, and performance.
 From initial consultation to delivery and beyond, Shermac is committed to delivering service trucks that excel in even the most demanding environments of Western Australia.

-Shermac is an Australian family-owned business that specialises in custom-built water cartage and support vehicles for the mining, civil and commercial sectors.
+Shermac is an Australian family-owned business that specialises in custom-built water cartage and support vehicles, including service trucks, for the mining, civil and commercial sectors

 In addition to engineered-for-purpose equipment, Shermac customers can rely on a well-oiled spare parts and support capability that supports productivity, utilisation, and effectiveness, and minimises operational risk for customers.